mnott/texdown/README.md

 (Desktop is probably not the best place to put it, but just to make the point.)
 Also, make sure that you reference the right version of Perl.
-At the beginning of the script, you see a reference to /usr/bin/perl.
+At the beginning of the script, you see a reference to /usr/bin/env perl.
+This should normally work; if it does not find perl, you may want to replace it with the actual location of perl on your system.
 Use, on the command line, this command to find out where you actually have your Perl:

     which perl